ToxicFrog/doom-mods/gzap/doc/gameplay.md

 The automap is capable of displaying check locations; depending on your settings, you may need to find the fullmap for the level first, or doing so might reveal additional information about the checks.
-This works both with the full-screen map built into GZDoom, and with mod-supplied maps like FlexiHUD.
+This works both with the full-screen map built into UZDoom, and with mod-supplied maps like FlexiHUD.

 ## Save/load behaviour